alisasgithub/alisa-digital-garden/_notes/roots-wiki/codeswitching.md

 category: research notes
 ---

 The way I type on Teams is different from me texting my sister.
-Also covered in [[internet linguistics]].
+Also covered in [[Because Internet]].
 It also impacts the way that I use [[emoji|emojis]] with different people as well.

 ## Further reading